Bangladesh

 Meetings of states parties

-Bangladesh participated in the first meeting of states parties to the TPNW, held in Vienna in June 2022.
+Bangladesh participated in the first meeting of states parties to the TPNW in 2022.
 “We must now redouble our efforts for full and effective implementation of the treaty,” it said.
 “At the same time, we must relentlessly work for universal adherence.”

 Bangladesh welcomed the adoption of the “landmark 50-point Vienna action plan”.